Avnish-oP/academy-app-v2/DEPLOYMENT_GUIDE.md

+# Ac### **✅ Build Status: READY FOR DEPLOYMENT**

+The Academy App has been successfully tested and built for production.
+All TypeScript errors have been resolved, LightningCSS deployment issues have been fixed, and the application compiles without issues.

-# Academy App - Deployment Guide
+**✅ Latest Build:** Successful (with LightningCSS fixes applied) **✅ Deployment:** Ready for all platformsmy App - Deployment Guide

 ## 🚀 Production Deployment Checklist